Searching For Truth

 imposed upon them who are shut out as by a veil from Thee.
 Thou art, verily, the Almighty, the All-Glorious, the Most Powerful.

 To acquire knowledge, we spend our lives striving to learn about the world around us and searching for the truth.
 Our love for learning grows as we study the sciences and the arts, draw insight from the teachings of God, put into action the knowledge we gain, and feel the joys of true understanding.
 We ask questions of our parents, elders, and teachers and reflect on what we discover.
-Searching after truth requires us to be attentive—to listen, to observe, to think deeply.
+Searching for truth requires us to be attentive—to listen, observe, to think deeply.
 We strive, and we persevere.
 Often we make mistakes, but our understanding increases as we think about what we did and continue to put forth effort.

 ‘Abdu’l-Bahá tells us that truth is one, no matter where we may find it.
 For example, light is good, from whatever lamp it may shine.
 A rose is beautiful, in whatever garden it may grow.
-‘Abdu’l-Bahá explains that, in our search for truth, we must let go of prejudice and superstition.
+‘Abdu’l-Bahá explains that, in searching for truth, we must let go of prejudice and superstition.
 We must keep our minds open at all times, looking for answers.
 He always encouraged questions from the many people who came to visit Him, and He responded to them with great courtesy, love, patience, and wisdom.
 Through His answers, people were able to further their knowledge and understanding of physical and spiritual reality and to see how they could contribute to the betterment of society.
 ‘Abdu’l-Bahá tells us that we can continue to learn throughout our lives.
 To help us remember to make every effort to search for truth and acquire knowledge, let us memorize the following quotation:

-He must search after the truth to the utmost of his ability and exertion, that God may guide him in the paths of His favor and the ways of His mercy
+ADD QUOTE He must search after the truth to the utmost of his ability and exertion, that God may guide him in the paths of His favor and the ways of His mercy

 Bahá’u’lláh